vojtechmares/github-actions-training/README.md

 For more information, see Renovate docs: [Automated Dependency Updates for GitHub Actions](https://docs.renovatebot.com/modules/manager/github-actions/).

+## GitHub Enterprise Server considerations

+GitHub Actions as a feature is available on the Enterprise Server, but in order to use GitHub.com actions, you have to setup GitHub Connect.
+That your Enterprise Sever can browse and use actions published on GitHub.com.
+If not, you are left to write actions on your own.

 ## Thank you! & Questions?

 That's all, thank you for your attention.